-No students will be allowed to be dropped off or picked up in the front of the building before or after school.
+No students will be allowed to be dropped off or picked up in the front of the school building during scheduled drop-off or pick-up times.
 This is to assure safety of all students.

 Pick-Up- Elementary Building

 The pick-up lane is the same as the morning drop off lane.
 It enters the playground on 2nd Ave.
 SW and pulls up to the south side of the school on 1st St. SW.
 Parents are issued family name cards at the beginning of each school year.
 These cards can be picked up at our back to school event.
 Parents should display their family name card so that it can be seen by the teacher on duty.
 Students will be called to the gym door after staff sees the family name.
 Staff will assist students needing help.
 Parents should not exit their car or park.